History

 Credits 3.0

-Studies Abraham Lincoln as a person and as a major political figure in American history.
-Includes discussions of his role in American government, in the abolition of slavery, as commander in chief during the Civil War, and as a symbol of American values.
-Uses Lincoln’s writings and biographical and historical studies to evaluate Lincoln’s impact on American history.
-Must have six credit hours of history or permission of instructor.
-As needed.
+This course focuses on Abraham Lincoln as a person and as a major political figure in American History, including discussions of his role in American government, in the abolition of slavery, as commander in chief during the Civil War, and as a symbol of American values.
+Uses Lincoln’s writings and biographical and historical studies to evaluate Lincoln’s impact on American History.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Fall/Spring as needed.

 Credits 3.0

-Examines the origin, conduct, and legacy of the Civil War, including the history of slavery in America and its impact on sectional unity and division in the mid-nineteenth century.
-Heavy emphasis on political issues and the military history of the war.
-Must have six credit hours of history or permission of instructor.
-As needed.
+This course examines the origins, conduct, and legacy of the American Civil War, including an emphasis on political issues and the military history of the war.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Fall/Spring as needed.

 Credits 3.0

-Explores the methods and values associated with historical research and writing.
-Includes discussions on the nature of history, the ethics and public obligations of professional historians, the role of the historian in educational institutions, and the varied theoretical approaches used by historians when approaching their subjects.
-Results in the research, writing, and classroom discussion of a major paper.
-Prerequisite: HIST 300 and Senior standing or permission of the instructor.
-Senior SEWS course.
+This course explores the methods and values associated with historical research and writing.
+It includes discussions on the nature of History, the ethics and public obligations of professional historians, the role of the historian in educational institutions, and some of the varied theoretical approaches used by historians when approaching their subjects.
+It results in the research, writing, and presentation of a major paper.
+This course must be taken concurrently with HIST-480Z.
+Students must earn a minimum of a C- or better in two attempts or fewer to earn a History degree.
+Prerequisite: HIST-300 and HIST-300X and Senior standing or permission of the instructor.
 Spring.

-Students develop, research, write, and present a major research paper in conjunction with instructor of record.
+Students develop, research, write, and present a major research paper in conjunction with an instructor of record.
 The topic, length, and format are to be determined by both student and instructor.
 Emphasis on primary as well as secondary sources and formulation of theme or thesis are important components of the course.
-Thesis to be evaluated by committee of the whole among full-time History faculty, and students are required to present their findings in a public forum as well as to defend their thesis before the committee.
-As needed.
-Approval of instructor and Program Director required.
+Thesis to be evaluated by a committee composed of full-time History faculty, and students are required to present their findings in a public forum as well as to defend their thesis before the committee.
+Prerequisite: approval of an instructor of record and Program Director required.
 If repeated for credit, must be taken in consecutive terms.
+Fall/Spring as needed.

-Staff/apprentice work experience at an approved business/agency directly related to museums.
-Each credit hour earned requires 60 hours of logged, on-duty work.
-The student must submit a written report or journal at the conclusion of the internship.
-The internship is monitored and evaluated by a faculty sponsor, in verification and close consultation with the supervising representative of the business/agency.
-Maximum 3 credit hours of HIST 498 applicable to the major program in History.
+This course offers student-directed, hands-on experience and service in a Public History work environment of the student’s choosing, in consultation with the faculty sponsor/instructor.
+Each credit hour earned requires 60 hours of logged, on-duty work, along with requirements of regular journals and written reports.
+The internship is monitored and evaluated by a faculty sponsor, in partnership with the supervising representative of the business, agency, or organization.
+Maximum 3 credit hours of HIST 498 are applicable to the major program in History.
 Up to three (3) additional credit hours are applicable as electives to the baccalaureate degree.
-LMU retains ultimate control and supervision of the internship.
-Prerequisites: at least six credit hours of history, at least Junior classification, and approval of the director of the History Program.
-As needed.
+Prerequisite: must have six credit hours of History to be eligible, as well as the explicit consent of a faculty instructor.
+Summer/Fall/Spring as needed.